 P.S. they did originally release some code in the 7.01 SP14 code-line for BLU, but they then removed it.
 See SAP Note 1881171 – DB6: Activation of an InfoCube or a DSO fails

 P.P.S there is an official statement from SAP and IBM on DB2 BLU tables, updated 17th October 2013

 SAP Note 1851853 – DB6: Using DB2 10.5 with SAP Applications.
 The use of column organized tables is currently not allowed with SAP applications.
 The use of column organized tables with SAP NetWeaver BW is currently under investigation”

-IBM consulting has a very good relationship with SAP.
+IBM consulting has an excellent relationship with SAP.
 IBM has made enormous amounts of money in implementing SAP.
-However, the IBM database group stopped having a good relationship with SAP once SAP entered the database market with HANA and began making enormously false claims about HANA as we covered in the article IBM Finally Fighting Back Against HANA.
+However, the IBM database group stopped having a good relationship with SAP once SAP entered the database market with HANA and began making enormously false claims about HANA, as we covered in the article IBM Finally Fighting Back Against HANA.